poeschko/longwayhome/source/places/index.md

 ---

-Our five-month trip is taking us to the West of the United States, Nicaragua, Costa Rica, Panama, Argentina and other places to be determined.
+Our six-month trip is taking us to the West of the United States, Nicaragua, Costa Rica, Panama, Argentina, Uruguay and Chile.
 These are the places we have visited so far:

 * [USA](/categories/USA)
     * [Illinois](/categories/USA/Illinois): [Chicago](/categories/USA/Chicago)